John Lewis, lion of civil rights and Congress, dies at 80 - Up News Info

-John Lewis, a lion of the civil rights movement whose bloody beating by Alabama state troopers in 1965 helped galvanize opposition to racial segregation, and who went on to a long and celebrated career in Congress, died.
+ATLANTA — John Lewis, a lion of the civil rights movement whose bloody beating by Alabama state troopers in 1965 helped galvanize opposition to racial segregation, and who went on to a long and celebrated career in Congress, has died.
 He was 80.

 “All of us were humbled to call Congressman Lewis a colleague, and are heartbroken by his passing,” Pelosi said.
 “May his memory be an inspiration that moves us all to, in the face of injustice, make ‘good trouble, necessary trouble.’”